|

 ${.LINK.}@}

-However a single character variable is often more
+However, a single-letter variable is often more readable:

 ${MAKE_PRINT_VAR_ON_ERROR:@v@$v='${$v}'${.newline}@}